davidmarquis/vagrant-puppet/README.md

 a.k.a.
 Awesomeness in a box

-This repo allows testing of our Puppet manifests and modules in a fully isolated local environment managed by [Vagrant](http://www.vagrantup.com/).
+This repo allows testing of your Puppet manifests and modules in a fully isolated local environment managed by [Vagrant](http://www.vagrantup.com/).
 The setup covers general Puppet best practices such as externalizing your environment data into Hiera.
 A sample fileserver is also setup if you need it.